YuanningEric/BERT-For-ICD-prediction/README.md

 # clinical_bert_ICD_prediction
 This is the repository that stores the codes for adapting clinical bert on ICD code prediction based on discharge summaries.
-This ICD code prediction model was developed based on the fine-tuned model developed in this repo `https://github.com/EmilyAlsentzer/clinicalBERT`.
+This ICD code prediction model was developed based on the fine-tuned ClinicalBert model developed in this repo `https://github.com/EmilyAlsentzer/clinicalBERT`.

 ## Before Your Start
 We provided a `environment.yml` file for the prerequisite packages.

+## Data Preprocessing / Tokenization / Word Embeddings

+We provided a Jupyter notebook written in Python for data preprocessing, which can be found in the *notebooks_preprocessing_evaluation* folder.
+To improve the preprocessing efficiency, we also provided a PySpark version.

-## Download the Datasets
+## Datasets from Preprocessing
-We continue using the pre-processed data from previous CAML steps `https://github.gatech.edu/bd4h-2019fall-nlp/caml_mimic`.
-Following 3 datasets were used for full ICD-9 codes,
+We used the following output from the previous data preprocessing as input to the BERT model full label prediction:
 ```
 train_full.csv
 test_full.csv